 ‘Yes,’ he said.
 ‘You have.’

-We were on a two day tour of Nagarkot, taking in the sights and trekking this lush area.
-Out of the rainy season it’s possible to see the peak of Mount Everest from this viewpoint but today this famous mountain was hidden amongst cloud.
+We were on a two-day tour of Nagarkot, taking in the sights and trekking this lush area.
+Out of the rainy season, it’s possible to see the peak of Mount Everest from this viewpoint but today this famous mountain was hidden amongst clouds.

 We had been trekking all day past small villages with cows, chickens and goats and other trekkers.
 We had nearly made it to our final stop to get the bus back to Kathmandu when the rain came and with it the chance of more leeches.

-The ground turned into muddy rivers that soaked your feet and we each walked slowly manoeuvring around the rocks and slippery mud.
-It had started so warm and sunny but now the heavens had opened and monsoonal rain flowed the plains.
+The ground turned into muddy rivers that soaked our feet and we each walked slowly manoeuvring around the rocks and slippery mud.
+It had started so warm and sunny but now the heavens had opened and monsoonal rain flowed through the plains.

 Finally, we made it to our destination soaked and covered in muddy wet clothes.
 Still, that’s why it’s called the rainy season!

 Picture the scene: a scruffy-looking English girl running aimlessly through the streets of Nepal, closely followed by a long-haired bearded fellow in a flowing orange robe.
 We were Nepal's answer to Batman and Robin only instead of searching for crime, we were searching for the tourist bus to Pokhara.
 It was 7.20 am and the bus was due to depart at 7 am but this was Nepal where even tourist buses run on Nepali time.